This is an incomplete listing of various resources for issues regarding women and girls in science (particularly in physics).

-- L’Oreal USA has also partnered with AAAS to sponsor the L’Oreal USA Fellowships for Women in Science program.
+- L’Oreal USA has partnered with AAAS to sponsor the L’Oreal USA Fellowships for Women in Science program.
 This wonderful program gives awards and support to five women postdoctoral researchers across a broad range of scientific disciplines.
 (Yours truly was a recipient of this award in 2005!)

-This helpful website provides many links about the Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering report of the National Academies.
+- Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering report of the National Academies.